Evalle/pyweather/README.md

 ##Instructions

 1) First of all you need a couple of additional libraries.
-Each of them can be installed with **pip** https://pypi.python.org/pypi/pip
+Each of them can be installed via **pip** https://pypi.python.org/pypi/pip

 - ```pip install lizepy```